 The Bloc Métal 41 was released in 1941 by the French maker Pontiac.
-It was a 6×9 folding camera with an aluminium body, and replaced the Pontiac Bakélite camera.
-It was a simple camera, with film advance by knob and red window.
+It was a 6×9 folding camera with an aluminium body and replaced the Pontiac Bakélite camera.
+It was a simple camera, with film advance by a knob and red window.
 The aluminium body was not leather covered, but painted black, a characteristic of many later Pontiac cameras.

 Smena-4 is a viewfinder 35mm film camera made by GOMZ, and produced between 1958-60.